Regional variations of barbecue: Korea

 Bulgogi (불고기) is thinly sliced beef (sometimes pork or chicken) marinated in soy sauce, sesame oil, garlic and chili pepper, and cooked on a grill at the table.
 It is a main course and is therefore served with rice and side dishes such as kimchi.
 Bulgogi literally means "fire meat".
 The more common Korean BBQ is called galbi, which are marinated ribs.

 Japan

-Barbecuing is very popular in Japan as part of an outdoor activity.
-Normally, more vegetables and seafood are incorporated than in the United States, and soy sauce or soy-based sauces are commonly used.
+Barbecuing is popular in Japan as an outdoor social activity, as well as encompassing popular styles of food preparation and presentation indoors.
+Soy sauce and mirin- or sake-based sauces and marinades are commonly used, such as in teriyaki.
+As a preparation descriptor, yaki (焼き or 焼) refers to cooking with direct heat.
+While it can encompass baking or pan/stir-fried on a griddle or pan, but the names of many styles of preparation use it as an affix for grilling or broiling.

-Occasionally, the Japanese-style fried noodle yakisoba can be cooked as well.
-In addition, jingisukan (mutton), yakiniku (grilled meat), and horumonyaki (beef or pork offal) are also used.
-Yakitori is the Japanese equivalent of shish kebab.
-Spare ribs, chicken, and steak are also grilled and glazed with teriyaki sauce.
+Many meats are prepared by grilling or broiling.
+Spare ribs, chicken, steak, and pork are common staples, as well as Jingisukan (mutton), and horumonyaki (beef or pork offal).
+Vegetables and seafood are heavily incorporated in many Japanese barbecue styles as well.